Gerrit Code Review Training Course

 Gitea: Self-Hosted Git Forge Replacing GitHub and GitLab

 14 HoursGitea is a lightweight, open-source, self-hosted Git service providing repository management, code review, issue tracking, and CI/CD integration.
-It is an increasingly popular alternative to GitHub and GitLab.com for teams that need full control over their source code without third-party terms of service or export restrictions.
+It serves as an increasingly popular alternative to GitHub and GitLab.com for teams needing complete control over their source code without the constraints of third-party terms of service or export restrictions.

 Git and GitHub Fundamentals